jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 main metadata file
 `02-scripts.backup/02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`.

 We then ran `decontam` following the `decontam` tutorial vignette on CRAN as described here `02-scripts.backup/015-decontam_contamination_detection_analysis.Rmd`.

 The final list of contaminants for all methods and databases can be seen in `06-additional_data_files` under Data R19 and `04-analysis/screening/decontam.backup`, with a summary below in Table R4.

+This list of OTUs was subsequently removed from OTU tables in all downstream analyses when indicated.

 ---